 Dogs use their teeth for a lot more than simply eating.
 Acting as their only tool for picking things up, their favorite body part to use during play, and as one of their forms of communication, it’s important to consider the health of their mouths.
 Unlike a human, they can’t brush their teeth, though, and this leaves few options to help them.

 Thankfully, there are plenty of dog chews around the web which can be used to clean their teeth, while strengthening their jaws and keeping their mouth free from issues.

 Like humans, dogs are well-known for their joint’s frailty in their later years, with a lot of pooches suffering from arthritis and other joint conditions which cause discomfort and pain.
 This has made supplements like glucosamine very popular, as it can save your dog from this pain, keeping their joints from falling into disrepair.
 One of the best parts about this about is that it can be simply added to their food, making it almost impossible for your furry friend to eat around it.

+Diseases of the liver can wreak havoc on your pup’s wellness.
 Looking after a complex and sensitive organ like the liver is never an easy job, with even the smallest things having an impact on this part of your body.
 Not drinking enough water, eating the wrong foods, and even lacking the exercise you need can spell doom for your liver, and the same can be said for a dog.
-Supplements like milk thistle can help to turn back the clock when it comes to areas like this, even if they are already suffering from a condition which is hard to treat.
+Supplements like milk thistle can help to turn back the clock when it comes to areas like this, even if they are already suffering from a condition that is hard to treat.